Chlorogenic Acid in Coffee | Helena Coffee Processing & Export

 Also, the synthesis of CGA and caffeine are tightly related, such that when CGA concentrations grow, so do caffeine concentrations.

 In actuality, there are over a dozen isomers of chlorogenic Acid, each with different sensory properties.
-CGA-3 predominates in coffee with mono, di, and feruloyl quinic acids in different amounts.
+CGA-3 predominates in coffee with different amounts of mono, di, and feruloyl quinic acids.

 According to recent research, the “di-CGA” version of the Acid may be responsible for the bitter/metallic flavor notes seen in certain coffees.
 In the case of robusta, which has more significant amounts of di-CGA and a harsher taste profile, this may very well be the case.